mrkaleArduinoLib/gbj_smoothing/README.md

 <a id="getBufferLen"></a>
 ## getBufferLen()

 #### Description
 The method returns current length of the data buffer used for registering sensor data.

-- Usually the returned value is the same as length put to the [constructor](#gbj_filter_smoothing) as parameter [bufferLen](#prm_bufferLen).
+* Usually the returned value is the same as length put to the [constructor](#gbj_smoothing) as parameter [bufferLen](#prm_bufferLen).
-- If class has adjusted the input buffer length to the nearest odd number, the method return the actual length.
+* If class has adjusted the input buffer length to the nearest odd number, the method return the actual length.
-- The method is useful if the length has been put to the constructor as a numeric literal and there is no variable of the length to use it in other statements.
+* The method is useful if the length has been put to the constructor as a numeric literal and there is no variable of the length to use it in other statements.

 #### Syntax
-    uint8_t getBufferLen();
+    uint8_t getBufferLen()

 #### Parameters
 None